mikesimons/prezi-linux/README.md

 ## Issues

 Currently presentations are not compressed due to some kind of corruption when appending the binary data.
 If you can figure out the issue or streamline the deps, please do!

+Also, the webserver currently serves the directory.
+I couldn't be bothered to play with the rackup file to serve movie.swf by default.
+Again, if you can fix it, please do :D